lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # Acknowledgments {#sect-7}

-The authors of this document wish to thank Tomi Kause and Martin Peylo, the original authors of {{RFC6712}}, for their work.
+The authors wish to thank Tomi Kause and Martin Peylo, the original authors of {{RFC6712}}, for their work.

-We also thank all reviewers of this document for their valuable feedback.
+We also thank all reviewers for their valuable feedback.

 --- back